 The mass shooting at Marjory Stoneman Douglas High School that killed 17 people shocked the nation.
 It sparked fear among students and prompted demands for action.
 Since then, there have been dozens of school shootings killing more students and injuring countless others.

 Federal lawmakers have been slow to respond to the public health crisis, while parents and school officials discuss measures to make their own schools safe.
 What we can’t ignore is the significant impact these events are having on students and the solutions they can bring to the table.

 “No student should have to experience what my town had to.
-School should be a place of learning and growing, not a place that students should be scared of.”Lena, Parkland resident and National Youth Advisory Board member
+School should be a place of learning and growing, not a place that students should be scared of.”Lena, Parkland resident and former National Youth Advisory Board member

 If we want to make real change, students need to be part of the discussion.
 Thousands of students who have been empowered to become upstanders are already making a difference in their communities every day.

 Violence is Impacting Youth

 The increase in school violence has taken its toll on our students.
 After threats surfaced in her own district, Aislinn, a Connecticut high school student, and former National Youth Advisory Board member, said less than half of the students felt safe returning to school.
 The feeling has become increasingly common, she said.